Back to Blog

 As you can see, your client will now have a tab called “SEO Dashboard,” which is what we named it.
 And when they click on it, they’ll be able to see all the pages on the reporting dashboard you made.

-Now you have a clean SEO dashboard that your client can check each time they log in to their client portal.
+Now you have clean SEO reporting dashboards that your client can check each time they log in to their client portal.

 So, as an SEO, you need to give visibility to your clients on what you’re working on and how it’s affecting the business's bottom line.
 If you can’t prove the effectiveness of your SEO campaigns, clients are going to have a hard time trusting you and wanting to continue to use your services.